Search

 Activities in honor of the Jewish Sabbath or festival days

-For Gentiles, there is no problem with acknowledging the special significance which G-d assigns to the Seventh Day or Jewish festival days.
-And there is no problem for them to do any normal activity in a nicer way, and having in mind to honor the day by doing so.
+For Gentiles, it’s no problem to acknowledge the special significance G-d assigns to the Seventh Day or Jewish festival days.
+This can be accomplished by doing normal activities in nicer ways, and having in mind to thereby honor the day.
 Here are a few examples:

 – Just resting for the sake of one’s own physical rest and relaxation.
 This can include taking a day off from one’s job if permitted by the employer, or vacationing